Florida’s ‘Don’t Say Gay’ bill puts Disney in an impossible position

 However, the world has obviously changed since 2019.
 When Major League Baseball made good on a similar threat to move its annual All-Star Game out of Georgia last spring—in response to new voting restrictions seemingly targeted at Black voters—the organization faced a heavy backlash, with many claiming that the revenue generated by the game would have helped some of the very people the law was said to disenfranchise.

 If Disney strongly condemns the bill, the company would be painted as part of the Woke Mob from the right, and as hypocritical from the left.
-If the company does nothing else beyond affirm its general support for the LGBTQ community, that community and its allies may never let them forget it.
-But if Disney doesn’t seem to have any winning options for how to navigate this situation, perhaps Chapek and his team now better understand the position of the countless teachers in Florida who want to spread tolerance without losing their jobs or becoming local pariahs.
+If the company does nothing else beyond affirming its general support for the LGBTQ community, that community and its allies may never let them forget it.
+But if Disney doesn’t seem to have any winning options for how to navigate this situation, perhaps Chapek and his team can better understand now the position of the countless teachers in Florida, who simply want to spread tolerance without losing their jobs or becoming local pariahs.